 - Original documents or certified copies of secondary school courses and marks earned, and/or secondary school completion examination scores (whichever is customary in your country), must be submitted.
 All documents must be translated into English, if necessary.
 (This is the student's responsibility to arrange and pay for.
 Contact; www.wes.org for information on this service)

-TOEFL or IELTS scores for students whose first language is not English.
+TOEFL, IELTS, or PTE Academic scores for students whose first language is not English.
 The following minimum scores are required for full admission:

-International students that do not have the required minimum TOEFL or IELTS score can be accepted to Champlain College under a Conditional Admission status.
-Conditional admission requires students to spend at least a semester enrolled in the ESL program at Saint Michael's College in nearby Colchester, Vermont to hone their English skills and raise their TOEFL or IELTS scores to the level required for full admission.
+International students that do not have the required minimum TOEFL, IELTS, or PTE Academic score can be accepted to Champlain College under a Conditional Admission status.
+Conditional admission requires students to spend at least a semester enrolled in the ESL program at Saint Michael's College in nearby Colchester, Vermont to hone their English skills and raise their test scores to the level required for full admission.

-Note: Students who receive below the minimum TOEFL or IELTS scores for conditional admission cannot be admitted to Champlain College.
+Note: Students who receive below the minimum TOEFL, IELTS, or PTE Academic scores for conditional admission cannot be admitted to Champlain College.